hectorC/Android_spcmic_recorder/README.md

 - **Output to recording gain control** (0 to +48 dB) applied in the native capture pipeline before writing to disk, with clip detection for gain-induced overflows.
 - **Large-file support** by promoting recordings to RF64 once they exceed RIFF limits (4GB) while keeping metadata aligned with the negotiated format.
 - **Destination directory selection** in the settings panel, to either internal storage or external USB storage (e.g., SSD with a USB-C hub so the spcmic can be simultaneously plugged)
-- **Native playback engine** previews the array by routing capsule 25 (left) and capsule 53 (right) directly to stereo, delivering instant playback alongside transport controls and a 0 to +48 dB playback only gain stage.
+- **Native playback engine** plays a binaural decode (KU100) or previews the array by routing capsule 25 (left) and capsule 53 (right) directly to stereo, delivering instant playback alongside transport controls and a 0 to +48 dB playback only gain stage.
 - **Loop toggle** that restarts playback at the end of the file.
 - **Export workflow** decoupled from playback: start a binaural, ORTF, XY, or third-order Ambisonic export from any recording and watch progress in the processing overlay.
 - **Dedicated exports directory** `Exports` created in the same directory as the recording target, keeping rendered mixes out of the source recording list.